Keep your young ones entertained with these creative and educational Philadelphia-themed experiences.

 - Eastern State Penitentiary shares coloring pages based on items in the historic prison’s collection via the #ESPinColor hashtag on Twitter.

-- The Philadelphia Zoo — the nation’s first zoo — broadcasts live looks at animals each weekday at 2 p.m. via social media, complete with insights from zookeepers.
-The full collection of videos is available via their Philly Zoo To YOU resource, which also features online activities including coloring sheets, animal-themed worksheets, and other DIY experiences.
+- The Philadelphia Zoo — the nation’s first zoo — features behind the scenes looks at the animals living at the zoo via videos on their Facebook page.
+Other educational material is available via their Philly Zoo To YOU resource, such as coloring sheets, animal-themed worksheets, and other DIY experiences.

-- The Adventure Aquarium publishes new marine animal worksheets on their website daily, including mazes, puzzles, coloring pages, focus charts, and more.
+- The Adventure Aquarium features marine animal worksheets on their website, including mazes, puzzles, coloring pages, focus charts, and more.

 - The Association of Public Art’s series of printable activity pages feature mazes, connect the dots, and drawing prompts that help introduce kids to Philadelphia’s collection of outdoor art.